jhipster/jhipster-kotlin/README.md

 Install the package with `npm install -g generator-jhipster-kotlin`

 1. Install the package with `npm install -g generator-jhipster-kotlin`
-1. Create and Go to a directory
+1. Create and navigate to a directory
 1. Generate the application with `khipster`

 ## Using Docker